cevr/ftld/README.md

   });
 }

-// if there are no async computations, it will return a Result function doSomething(): Result<
+// if there are no async computations, it will return a sync Task function doSomething(): Task<
   SomeError | OtherError | UnwrapNoneError,
   number
 > {